IBM/AdaMML/README.md

 After that, you need to update the `utils/data_config.py` for the datasets accordingly.

-We provided the scripts in the `tools` folder to extract RGB frames and audios from a video.
+We provide the scripts in the `tools` folder to extract RGB frames and audios from a video.
 To extract the optical flow, we use the docker image provided by [TSN](https://hub.docker.com/r/bitxiong/tsn/).
 Please see the help in the script.

 ## Pretrained models